Last Updated On May 27, 2020.

 Yellow commercial buses dubbed “danfo” are visible on every inch of Lagos’ volatile landscape.
-They are usually Volkswagen Transporters (van) fitted with steel frames and wooden planks for seats.

 1. The conductors and drivers are not good listeners

 You probably told the conductor your bus stop before boarding but few minutes into the journey instead of Oshodi, you’re suddenly at Ketu!
 And it seems like you never said a single word.